k9securityio/terraform-aws-s3-bucket/README.md

 You can see the policy this configuration generates in [examples/generated.least_privilege_policy.json](examples/generated.least_privilege_policy.json).

-We hope that module instantiation is easy to understand and conveys your intent.
+We hope that module instantiation is easy to understand and conveys intent.
 If you think this can be improved, we would love your feedback as a pull request with a question, clarification, or alternative.

+### Use s3 module with your own policy

 Alternatively, you can create your own S3 bucket policy and provide it to the module using the `policy` attribute.

 ### Use the `k9policy` submodule directly

 You can also generate a least privilege bucket policy using the `k9policy` submodule directly.
-This enables you to use a k9 bucket policy with another Terraform module or infrastructure code.
+This enables you to use a k9 bucket policy with another Terraform module.

-Instantiate the `k9policy` module directly:
+Instantiate the `k9policy` module directly like this:

 ```hcl-terraform
 module "least_privilege_bucket_policy" {